 - Individuals; natural persons; partnerships; joint ventures; societies; associations; clubs; corporations; unincorporated groups of any members; or officers, directors or stockholders or any kind of personal representative thereof, in any capacity, acting for himself or for any other person, under either personal appointment or pursuant to law.

-This chapter shall apply only to actions occurring on or after the effective date of this chapter.
+This article shall apply only to actions occurring on or after the effective date of this article.